Cartus/cartus.github.io/_news/announcement_2.md

 ### Research Interests

 In my early career, I primarily focused on semantics such as AMR, exploring how to derive them (semantic parsing), and how to apply them to various downstream tasks.
-Recently, I have shifted my attention toward knowledge and reasoning, delving into intriguing questions that intersect with these two areas in the context of LLMs.
+Recently, I have shifted my attention towards LLMs and Agentic AI, delving into intriguing questions that intersect with these two areas in the context of LLMs.

 - Reasoning: This area has become increasingly important in the era of LLMs.
 I am thrilled to collaborate with insightful researchers around the world.
-Some of my recent projects include [AutoPSV](https://arxiv.org/pdf/2405.16802v4) (Efficient automated process supervision), [LeCo](https://arxiv.org/pdf/2403.19094) (Efficient self-refine and improvements), [MR-BEN](https://arxiv.org/pdf/2406.13975v1) (Evaluate reasoning processes and reflection of LLMs), [EffiLearner](https://arxiv.org/pdf/2405.15189) (Self-Optimization with external feedback), and [DQ-LoRe](https://arxiv.org/pdf/2310.02954) (Retrieval-Augmented in-context learning).
-I am particularly interested in mathematical ([PDA](https://arxiv.org/pdf/2406.01940) and [FormalAlign](https://arxiv.org/pdf/2410.10135)) and coding tasks ([MHPP](https://arxiv.org/pdf/2405.11430) and [EffiCoder](https://arxiv.org/pdf/2410.10209)).
+Some of my recent projects include [SvS](https://arxiv.org/pdf/2310.02954) (Data Synthesis for RLVR), [AutoPSV](https://arxiv.org/pdf/2405.16802v4) (Efficient automated process supervision), [MR-BEN](https://arxiv.org/pdf/2406.13975v1) (Evaluate reasoning processes and reflection of LLMs), [EffiLearner](https://arxiv.org/pdf/2405.15189) (Self-Optimization with external feedback), and [AoT](https://arxiv.org/pdf/2502.12018) (Scalable Test-Time Scaling).
+I am particularly interested in mathematical ([PDA](https://arxiv.org/pdf/2406.01940) and [FormalAlign](https://arxiv.org/pdf/2410.10135)) and coding tasks ([MHPP](https://arxiv.org/pdf/2405.11430), [EffiCoder](https://arxiv.org/pdf/2410.10209), and [CodeScaler](https://arxiv.org/pdf/2602.17684)).
 - Knowledge:  I’m glad to be conducting research on knowledge-intensive tasks in Andreas's group during my postdoc.
 I mainly focus on how to leverage external knowledge (through retrieval-augmented methods) and internal knowledge (LLMs themselves) to solve problems.
 This includes applications in question-answering and fact-checking.
 If you’re unfamiliar with fact-checking, I invite you to check out our [TACL survey](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00454/109469/A-Survey-on-Automated-Fact-Checking).
 Some recent works in this area include [FEVEROUS](https://arxiv.org/pdf/2106.05707) (Exploring structured and unstructured knowledge), [AVeriTec](https://arxiv.org/pdf/2305.13117) (Addressing real-world fact-checking with external knowledge), [Pinocchio](https://arxiv.org/pdf/2310.05177) (Investigating how LLMs encode factual knowledge), [CtrlA](https://arxiv.org/pdf/2405.18727) (Enhancing adaptive retrieval-augmented generation), and [knowledge conflicts](https://arxiv.org/pdf/2403.08319) (Between internal and external Knowledge of LLMs).

 Other Interests:

 - Long Contexts: While previous methods often struggled, there has been significant progress in the last 1-2 years.
 Recent work has focused on knowledge-intensive long-context tasks, including [ProxyQA](https://arxiv.org/pdf/2401.15042) (Evaluating long-form generation) and [Long2Rag](https://arxiv.org/pdf/2410.23000) (Retrieval-augmented generation under long contexts).
 - Efficient Methods: Given the cost implications of LLMs, I have been particularly interested in developing efficient approaches.
 Beyond the efficient reasoning and coding efforts mentioned earlier, I have also been involved in research on efficient fine-tuning and decoding, such as [HydraLora](https://arxiv.org/pdf/2404.19245) (Efficient asymmetric structure of LoRA), [Unite](https://arxiv.org/pdf/2410.03777) (Efficient probability-Level LLM ensembling).
-- LLMs-as-Judges: With their capabilities, LLMs can often be used for evaluation of many things, such as assessing natural language generation or serving as a reward model.
-Recent projects in this area include [PairS](https://arxiv.org/pdf/2403.16950) (Enhancing alignment with human preferences) and [RePair](https://arxiv.org/pdf/2410.02205?) (nhances logical consistency while maintaining alignment with human preferences).
+- Alignment: With their capabilities, LLMs can often be used for evaluation of many things, such as assessing natural language generation or serving as a reward model.
+Recent projects in this area include [PairS](https://arxiv.org/pdf/2403.16950) (Enhancing alignment with human preferences) and [RePair](https://arxiv.org/pdf/2410.02205?) (enhances logical consistency).

 ### Experience in Mentoring

 He has mentored over ten students at Cambridge and Huawei Noah's Ark, most of whom have published papers at top conferences, including their first papers.
 I respect students' interests and am dedicated to helping them grow in all aspects.
-I have written recommendation letters for many of my collaborating students (the application season is quite exhausting though).
+I have written recommendation letters for many of my collaborating students (the application season is quite exhausting, though).
 You can find the students I have mentored [here](https://cartus.github.io/members/).
 For more about my mentoring style, feel free to contact them; I have obtained their consent for this XD.

 ### For PhD Students